oVirt/ovirt-site/source/sla/quota.html.md

 ### Detailed Description

 Quota should provide the Administrator a way to limit the resource usage in the System.
-The module, should provide the administrator, a management configuration page, to set rules for each aspect, crucial enough, to be management consumable.
+The feature, should provide the Administrator, a management configuration tool, for setting rules for each aspect, crucial enough, to be management consumable.

 ### Benefit to oVirt